What Is Firmographic Data?

 Key considerations:

-Verification approach combining automated checks with human research
+Verification methodology combining automated checks with human research

-Database size matters less than coverage of your ideal customer profile.
-A provider with weak coverage in your target industries delivers less value than a smaller database with deep coverage where you sell.
+Database size matters less than coverage of your specific ideal customer profile.
+A provider with 450M records but weak coverage in mid-market SaaS companies delivers less value to a SaaS vendor than a smaller database with deep, accurate coverage in that segment.
+Evaluate coverage by testing your actual ICP criteria, not headline database counts.

 Key considerations: